 You simply wake up refreshed and rested.
 The only thing that could happen while you are asleep is that you might have dreams.
 Okay, now you have to explain what dreams are.
-This leads to more trouble because some dreams can be unpleasant and/or intense hallucinations known as nightmares.
+This leads to more trouble.
+This is because some dreams become intense hallucinations known as nightmares.
 Yes, the most frightening things you could imagine.
 And, they seem real.

-At this point in your discussion on sleeping and dreaming, the other person is becoming more than just hesitant.
-They don’t want to attempt sleeping.
+At this point in our discussion, the other person is becoming more hesitant.
+They are not sure they want to attempt sleeping.
 Not only is a waste of time, but they “lose” awareness of their body.
-Add to this the possibility of having some frightening realistic experience and the answer is “no.”
+And they don’t like the possibility of having a frightening nightmare.
+So, the answer to the sleep experience is “no.”